LauraDiao/Anomaly_Detectives/docs/index.md

 ## Data Generation with DANE
 - explain who what why how dane in context of project

-- explain how data is obtained (refer to repo for in depth, maybe #TODO a separate page on reproducing results) [More in depth tutorial on how to use our modified fork of DANE](dane-details.md)
+-

-We built our model using simulated metwork data used by a network emulation tool built by a previous capstone project to predict the packet loss rate and latency of a connection.
-This
+The simulated network data used for our models were generated with a network emulation tool built by a previous capstone project team.
+[DANE](https://dane-tool.github.io/dane/), which stands for Data Automation and Network Emulation, is a dataset generation tool that can emulate diverse ranges of network traffic representative of the real world.
+The DANE tool allows us to custom configure network conditions such as latency and packet loss and generate network traffic data associated with the configured conditions.

+-
+[More in depth tutorial on how to use our modified fork of DANE](dane-details.md)

 ## Exploring the Feature Space
 - A bit more eda